-TOMS is a social enterprise headquartered in Los Angeles, California.
-The company was founded in 2006 by Blake Mycoskie, an entrepreneur from Arlington, Texas.
-It was originally called Tomorrow’s Shoes which was a bit long for the label, so Mycoskie decided to name the enterprise “TOMS”.
-TOMS' business model is referred to as the "one for one concept" business model, referring to the company's promise to deliver a pair of free, new shoes to a child in need for every sale.
+Headquartered in Los Angeles, TOMS was founded in 2006 by Blake Mycoskie, an entrepreneur from Texas.
+It was originally called Tomorrow’s Shoes, but this proved a bit long for the label, so Mycoskie decided to shorten it.
+The company is famous for its "one for one" business model, which began with a promise to deliver free shoes to a child in need for every sale.
 So far, around 100 million pairs have found their way to kids around the globe.

-With the addition of several new product lines, including eyewear and coffee, the company became a One for One company, with giving incorporated in every new product.
-Or in the case of eyewear sales, money is donated for eye surgery, medical treatment, and prescription glasses.
+With the addition of several new lines, including eyewear and coffee, TOMS now incorporates giving into every product.
+For example, in the case of eyewear sales, money is donated for surgery, medical care and prescription glasses.
 This innovative blend of for-profit and social entrepreneurship models has propelled TOMS to international fame and made it a true pioneer.

-Once the company had chosen the Netherlands, Amsterdam was the obvious location for its office.
-“Amsterdam is a hub for social innovation, sustainability, creativity, and fashion,” added Johnston.
+Once the company had decided on the country, Amsterdam was the obvious location for its office.
+“Amsterdam is a hub for social innovation, sustainability, creativity and fashion,” adds Johnston.
 And it has proven to be the right choice.
-“The city has definitely adopted TOMS.”
-Johnston was already living in Amsterdam, and he is a fan of the city: “It has the feeling of a big city with the pleasantness of a village.”
-The choice of the Netherlands has continued to pay off for the company.
-“The brand is on fire,” enthused Johnston.
+“The city has definitely adopted TOMS,” he says, adding that Amsterdam “has the feeling of a big city with the pleasantness of a village.”

-Clearly, TOMS EMEA is on track to continue its success story, combining principle, profit and impact, while significantly contributing to Amsterdam’s reputation as a fashion leader.
+Clearly, TOMS is on track to continue its success story, combining principle, profit and impact, while contributing to Amsterdam’s reputation as a fashion leader.
 Looking towards the future, it’s pledged to donate $1 for every $3 it makes in profit, giving a significant boost to the impact it can have on the world.
 Hopefully, other companies will follow its lead.